jmtalarn/elm-personal-site/content/posts/2016-09-23-how-to-build-an-accelerated-mobile-page-amp.md

 <img src="../images/2016-09-23-09_12_49-Clipboard.png" alt="How to build an Accelerated Mobile Page (AMP)?" />

 <h2 id="whatithinkaboutit">What I think about it?</h2>

-The strategy is similar that the provided for the <a href="http://www.opera.com/mobile">Opera Mini</a> for cellular phones.
+The strategy is similar that the provided for the [Opera Mini](http://www.opera.com/mobile) for cellular phones.
 The Opera Mini browser acted as a proxy to deliver small, fast and optimized versions of the requested pages provided from Opera servers.
 The AMP project is a tool to delegate the responsibility to the content providers and freeing the intermediary of the task.

 IMHO, I think Google is forcing with this technology the web developers to provide simpler webs instead of bloated ones that you can find over there.
 For sure Google knows, and lives for it, that ads are for many webs their economic sustenance and provides all the tools to deliver optimized and necessary ads fast and small sized.